adammark/Markup.js/README.md

 *Note: IF and IF/ELSE statements cannot be nested.*

-### Writing boolean pipes
+### Custom pipes in conditional expressions

-Boolean pipes should return either the piped value (if true) or *false* (if false), such that the output of one pipe can serve as the input of another.
+Custom pipes used in boolean tests should return either the piped value (if true) or *false* (if false), such that the output of one pipe can serve as the input to another.
 For example:

 ``` javascript
 Mark.pipes.big = function (num) {